+Unit

+NO

+90th

+Percentile
-Contaminant Violation YES or NO Level Detected Unit Measure ment MCLG MCL Likely Source of Contamination Microbiological Contaminants (Raw Water - Groundwater Rule) E-Coli/Fecal Coliform NO Absent Present or Absent Absent None Class of bacteria which only inhabit the intestines of warm-blooded animals

-Contaminant Violation YES or NO Level Detected Unit Measurement MCLG MCL Likely Source of Contamination Microbiological Contaminants (Distribution System - Total Coliform Rule) Total Coliform NO ABSENT % of monthly samples that are positive Absent Present in 5% or greater of samples Naturally present in the environment, possible lack of disinfectant residual E-Coli/Fecal Coliform NO ABSENT Present or Absent Absent None Class of bacteria which only inhabit the intestines of warm-blooded animals Copper 3 rd .
+Contaminant Violation YES or NO Level Measure ment MCL Likely Source of Contamination Microbiological Co ontaminant s (Raw W ater - Grou ndwater Rule) E-Coli/Fecal Coliform NO Abser Present or Absent Absent None Class of bacteria which only inhabit the intestines of warm-blooded animals Contaminant Violation YES or NO Level Detected Unit Measurement MCLG MCL Likely Source of Contamination Microbiological Co ontaminant s (Distrib ution Systen n - Tota l Coliform Rı ıle) Total Coliform (Count of 1at the Bourne Hill Tank Only May 2014) NO ABSENT - Count of % of monthly samples that are positive Absent Present in 5% or greater of samples Naturally present in the environment possible lack of disinfectant residua E-Coli/Fecal Coliform NO ABSENT Present or Absent Absent None Class of bacteria which only inhabit the intestines of warm-blooded animals Lead and Copper (Sampled e very 3 yea ars - Due ag ain in 20 15) Copper 3 rd .
 Qtr.
-2012 NO NO 90th Percentile = 0.49 ppm (Parts per Million) 1.3 Action Level = 1.3 Not Exceeded Corrosion of household plumbing; Erosion of natural deposits; Leaching from wood preservatives Copper 90th ppm Action Level = Lead 3 rd .
+2012 NO 90th Percentile = 0.49 ppm (Parts per Million) 1.3 Action Level = 1.3 Not Exceeded Corrosion of household plumbing; Erosion of natural deposits; Leaching from wood preservatives ppm

+Volatile Organic Contaminants and other Analytes (The list of Regulated VOC"s tested in October 2012 all Non Detected or below any MCL)

+Million)

+Not Exceeded

+Action Level =

+Not Exceeded

+Erosion of natural deposits

+Corrosion of household plumbing systems;

+Tetrachloroethylene (PCE) January 2014 NO ND - 0.8 ppb (Parts per Billion) 0 5 Discharge from factories and dry cleaners and asbestos cement lined pipes Perchlorate July 2014 NO ND - 0.6 ppb 0 2 Component of propellants in rockets, missiles and fireworks Nitrate January 2014 NO ND - 0.36 ppm NA 10 Runoff from lawn fertilizer or domestic septic system leachate

+Lead

+3rd.
 Qtr.
-2012 NO 90th Percentile = 0.002 ppm 0.015 Action Level = 0.015 Not Exceeded Corrosion of household plumbing systems; Erosion of natural deposits Volatile Organic Contaminants and other Analytes (The list of Regulated VOC"s tested in October 2012 all Non Detected or below any MCL) Tetrachloroethylene (PCE) January 2013 NO ND - 0.8 ppb (Parts per Billion) 0 5 Discharge from factories and dry cleaners and asbestos cement lined pipes Perchlorate July 2013 NO ND ppb 0 2 Component of propellants in rockets, missiles and fireworks Nitrate January 2014 NO ND - 0.36 ppm NA 10 Runoff from lawn fertilizer or domestic septic system leachate suge is similarion by strouble Total Trihalomethanes Quarterly 2013 NO 0.7 - 21.7 ppb 0 80 Compounds formed in the chlorination process when combined with organic matter, suspected of causing cancer Haloacetic Acids Quarterly 2013 NO ND - 1.6 ppb 0 60 Compounds formed in the chlorination process when combined with organic matter, suspected of causing cancer
+2012